 - Polymethylsilsesquioxane – this stuff repels water *LOL* Perhaps that the magic that makes this foundation last so long.

 - Dimethicone – this silicon leaves the skin feeling silky and look more smooth.
-At the same time, it covers the skin and make breakout / clogged pores more likely.
-True to form, after continuous 30 days daily use, I agree.
-This foundation does increase clogged pores even though I use an arsenal amount of cleansing product.
+At the same time, it covers the skin.
+Some sites call it out as a myth.
+Others swears that it is bad for the skin.
+I am not a dermatologist, so I’ve flagged in anyway in case you’re into a silicon free product regime.
+I am not sure whether it is dimethicone or the combination of many silicon in this list that causes my issue.
+For me, after continuous 30 days daily use, this foundation does increase clogged pores even though I use an arsenal amount of cleansing product.
 This being so high on the list, is a bit worrying.
 I don’t use this foundation daily any more and it is not longer an issue.

 - Alcohol – dehydrates skin.
 I can’t smell this at all though.
 I was surprised, because I didn’t know that it has alcohol until I read the list.